Greenfield User Guide

 Moving files with Globus Online

-You can transfer files to the Data Supercell through Globus Online.
 To start a file transfer, log in to the Globus site.

 Globus transfers files between known endpoints.
 XSEDE users will use one set of endpoints and InCommon users will use another.